 - Enjoy more of the onboard activities!
-It took us awhile to get into our groove regarding onboard amenities and activities that the Disney Dream offered last time around, like the Oceaneer Club (Disney Cruise Line’s onboard kid’s club), family bingo, live shows and movies.
+It took us a while to get into our groove regarding onboard amenities and activities that the Disney Dream offered last time around, like the Oceaneer Club (Disney Cruise Line’s onboard kid’s club), family bingo, live shows, and movies.
 This time, we are diving right in!
-I plan on enjoying the drink-tasting classes, cooking lessons, craft making and more!
+I plan on enjoying the drink-tasting classes, cooking lessons, craft making, and more!
 Also, WE NEVER RODE THE AQUADUCK!
 Can you believe that?
 Gotta do that.

 - Take more photos.
 With all of my planning and preparing, guess what I forgot the first time?
 Nope, not my camera, but my camera battery charger!
-So, of course, my camera died almost immediately, so I had to make due with my iPhone camera for most of the trip.
+So, of course, my camera died almost immediately, so I had to make do with my iPhone camera for most of the trip.
 I am not making this mistake again!

 - New stateroom magnet!
 Since last year’s stateroom door magnet said “Dream” on it, we had to order a new one. (if you are wondering what a stateroom door magnet is, visit my post) I found this adorable Mickey magnet on etsy and had to have it!
 I’m still on the lookout for a “Bellgardt” magnet, so stay tuned!
 I love having our door decorated because it makes it much easier to find when returning to the room.
 It’s also super cute.